zfsonlinux/mountall/README.md

 working bazaar installation.

 The `upstream` branches for Ubuntu may be disconnected or incomplete because Ubuntu does not always use source control for system updates.
+In such cases, the `upstream` branches will be supplemented by `git-import-orig`.